Life isn’t fair. But you can be (and win). It takes 2 minutes

 Looking for a fine perch on which to fire up the coals now that you’ve honed your skills?
 Have a gander at our guide to top braai spots in Cape Town.

-Also, don’t forget to follow us on Twitter, like us on Facebook, join our Google+ circle and check out our Pinterest boards for updates.
+Also, don’t forget to follow us on Twitter, like us on Facebook, and check out our Pinterest boards for updates.
 Plus, subscribe to our weekly newsletter for news on what's happening in and around Cape Town.